Nigeria vs Burundi: Kick-off, TV channel, Squad News and Preview | Goal.com

 After a stuttering start against South Africa, the Super Falcons bounced back against Botswana – defeating them 2-0 in Rabat with Ifeoma Onumonu and Christy Ucheibe getting the goals.

-They are now a point away from qualifying for the last eight where Cameroon await if they finish as runners-up in Group C.
+They are now a point away from guaranteeing a place in the last eight where Cameroon await if they finish as runners-up in Group C.

 Editors' Picks